nolan-h-hamilton/Consenrich/Examples.md

 ### Sample clustering in PCA space

-After establishing differential regions, we can visualize separation between samples in two-dimensional PC-space as a rough gauge of discriminative power of the regions.

-Despite fairly large within-group variation, we note that the samples are linearly separable in the first two principal components.
+We note that the samples are linearly separable with respect to disease status in the first two principal components of DARs’ count data, suggesting collective discriminative power.

 <figure>
 <img src="docs/dnase_ad_DESeq_results2_pca_dar_nTop1000.png"